 As part of the Hidden Huntley Experience, we visit Sir Thomas and Lady Dixon Park, gaze at stately Wilmont House and wander through a fantastic rose garden.

-Did you know that the rose garden in Sir Thomas & Lady Dixon park has been there for almost sixty years?
+Did you know that the rose garden in Sir Thomas & Lady Dixon park has existed for almost sixty years?

 The idea for the rose garden came from Lady Edith Dixon herself.
 It is packed with award-winning ramblers, climbers, heritage, china roses, miniature roses, so many to see!
 See for yourself as we wander together.

-After Lady Dixon’s husband, Sir Thomas, died she gave the park to the Belfast Corporation “for the greater good of the people of Belfast.”
-Following his death she continued to live there and created this magnificent rose garden.
+After Lady Dixon’s husband, Sir Thomas, died she gave the park to the Belfast Corporation.
+It was given “for the greater good of the people of Belfast.”
+Following his death she continued to live there for a while and created this magnificent rose garden.
 A wonderful gift that is still giving!

 The Rose Gardens

 She brought in rose experts for the job.
 The newly formed Rose Society of Northern Ireland included Sam McGredy IV, a very creative ‘rosarian’ (Rose Breeder).
-A man who, although his father died when he was just 2 years old and he had had no real training growing up, joined family rose business as an adult.
+A man who, although his father died when he was just 2 years old, had had no real training growing up, joined family rose business as an adult.

 It must have been in his genes, ready to bloom!